MazeratorGame/Mazerator/README.md

 # How to build
 Open Godot 3.2.2 (must be this!) then open this project and then goto Project > Export and if you don't have the export templates, download them and then select your platform or what platform you want to build to.
 Then press Export Project.
 It may ask you where to export.

+#Releases page
+Please note that releases on the release page aren't full releases!
+Full releases will have f at the end!!!